kengentenerende/kengentenerende.github.io/_posts/2023-08-01-Getting Started with Kali Purple - Installing Elastic Stack.md

 # 4. Enroll Kibana

-To generate an Enrollment token for Kibana, execute the following command in the terminal:
+To generate an Enrollment Token for Kibana, execute the following command in the terminal:

 ```bash
 sudo /usr/share/elasticsearch/bin/elasticsearch-create-enrollment-token -s kibana